plumvillage/newsletter/src/2023/en/articles/sr-the-nghiem--a-true-teacher.md

 I remember driving Thay from New Hamlet to Lower Hamlet as his attendant one day.
 I had recently learned how to drive stick-shift in the French countryside, but had not yet fully mastered it.
 Our morning drive along the country road was going smoothly and peacefully… until we approached a crossroads.
 The car suddenly jerked to a hard, unceremonious stop as the engine shuddered and died.
 I looked down at the stick-shift, flush with embarrassment at my blunder.

-In a calm and pleasant way, but quick as lightning,Thay suddenly pointed out the window and made a cheerful observation about some distant landmark - something Nature-y, I suspect.
+In a calm and pleasant way, but quick as lightning, Thay suddenly pointed out the window and made a cheerful observation about some distant landmark - something Nature-y, I suspect.
 In his compassionate way, Thay was attempting to distract me from my embarrassment.
 Flustered by my mistake, and self-conscious of the fact that Thay was “changing pegs” to make me feel better, I remained silent.
 However, in my heart, I registered fully his kindness. *Thank you for your kindness, dearest Thay.*

 ### Understanding